 MaryAnn specializes in intra-oral massage for people with jaw pain and TMJ syndrome.
 Using gloved hands she gently loosens the deep muscles inside the mouth.
 Her previous work as a periodontal surgical assistant lends superior comfort with this specialty work.

-A deeply relaxing and extremely detailed session using Reflexology and joint mobility techniques with soothing shea butter and essential oils.
+A deeply relaxing and extremely detailed foot massage session using Reflexology and joint mobility techniques with soothing shea butter and essential oils.
 If you don't have time for a full body tune-up session, this work goes a long way.

 This is a specialty sub-group that MaryAnn frequently works with.
 Please contact her for consult and discounted rates.